 Are you ready to run your European Solidarity Corps project?
-Make the most of the tools, advice and guidance available on how to deliver, manage and report on your funded project to guarantee a successful impact.
+Make the most of the tools, advice, and guidance available on how to deliver, manage and report on your funded project to enable a successful impact.

 The tabs below form a toolkit for supporting Solidarity Corps beneficiaries throughout the project lifecycle.
 Bookmark this webpage and consult it throughout the delivery of your activities, as further guidance will be added when available.

-With your Solidarity Corps project up and running, it is time to spread the word about its impact, share the achievements and keep your community up-to-date.
+With your Solidarity Corps project up and running, now is the time to spread the word about its impact, share achievements, and keep your community up to date.

-Dissemination is a term used by the European Commission in many of its documents and simply means to spread widely.
+Dissemination is a term used by the European Commission in many of its documents and simply means 'to spread widely'.
 All projects are encouraged to share (or disseminate) the successes of their project.
-This means that even after your project finishes, the successes can still have an impact in the future.
+This means that even after your project finishes, it can still have an impact in the future.

 EU Emblem: acknowledging support